marozet/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/time_series_plot-1.png)

 We can see a clear difference between weekends and weekdays.
+Weekdays data has a very distinct peek between 800 and 900 interval.
+Then there are less steps on average.
+In weekend data steps appear to be distributed more evenly.